 Fiona Kennedy

-Fiona made her debut on the stage, aged four, in a pantomime for Boonah Little Theatre.
+Fiona is the Artistic Director at Ad Astra Theatre Company.
+She made her debut on the stage, aged four, in a pantomime for Boonah Little Theatre.
 She performed with La Boite as a child actor in The Innocents, directed by David Bell, in a cast which included Eileen Beatson.

 Biography